 The Mixed Benefits of Hardwood

 Wood holds two ecological advantages over non-wood flooring products: Wood is carbon-neutral, and wood sequesters (stores) carbon [vi].
-Of course, wood lovers know and cherish other benefits, such as a pleasing scent, aesthetic beauty and performance.
+Of course, wood lovers know and cherish other benefits, such as a pleasing scent, aesthetic beauty, and performance.
 Many stakeholders may have purely visceral reasons for installing hardwood floors in homes adorned with environmental consideration.

 Moisture Content Management

 As part of the hardwood flooring lifecycle, moisture content management helps to optimize eco-friendliness by ensuring that hardwood flooring lasts as long as possible.
-This can be 100 years if wood flooring is properly installed and maintained.
+This can be 100 years if the wood flooring is properly installed and maintained.
 Talk about the ultimate return on investment, both environmental and financial.

 Moisture content is the proportion of water vapor held in wood cell walls and nuclei, and MC fluctuates with relative humidity (RH) levels.
 This is not a malfunction, but a natural imperative.
 However, it is crucial to assure that hardwood flooring does not contain excess moisture content.